-If you are concerned about a tree in your garden Selwood will inspect the tree for you.
-Initially a surveyor will visit the property and if there are any concerns about the condition or safety of the tree Selwood will arrange for a qualified inspector to check the tree.
 If you need to carry out work to any trees in your garden it is recommended that you use suitably qualified contractors with appropriate levels of insurance.
 See supporting documents for help with finding a contractor.

 Before you plant a tree in your garden, let us know the type of tree and where you would like to plant it.
 We will check that the tree and its location are safe.